 Why is He called the Holy Spirit of promise?

-He was promised by Jesus, came at Pentecost on Jews and then 8 years later on Jews, just as had been promised.
+- He was promised by Jesus, came at Pentecost on Jews and then 8 years later on Gentiles, just as had been promised.

 What does sealed mean?